For many years, selected

-mitochondrial elements (mostly CO1, CYB, ND2, and the control region) have been used in phylogenetic studies.
-While individual gene trees derived from coding genes and the control region usually differ from each other and from species trees
+For many years, individual mitochondrial elements (mostly CO1, CYB, ND2, and the control region) have been used in phylogenetic studies.
+It turned out,

-based on nuclear DNA, phylogenies that are based on entire mitogenomes are mostly concordant with nuclear DNA-based species trees.
-Because of the observed gene-tree discordance among individual
+In contrast, phylogenies that are based on entire mitochondrial genomes (mitogenomes) are mostly concordant with nuclear DNA-based species trees.
+Because of the observed

-mtDNA genes, phylogenetic studies should no longer rely on limited sets of mitochondrial genes but on the mitogenome as a whole (Meiklejohn et al., 2014; Havird & Santos, 2014; Campillo et
+gene-tree discordance among individual mtDNA genes, phylogenetic studies should no longer rely on limited sets of mitochondrial genes but on mitogenomes (Meiklejohn et al., 2014; Havird &

-In some cases, nDNA and mtDNA differ in their phylogenetic signatures.
-This phenomenon is referred to as cyto-nuclear discordance.
-As a consequence, integrated phylogenetics are based on a combination of mitochondrial and nuclear DNA sources (e.g. Rubinoff & Holland, 2005).
+based on a combination of mitogenomic and nuclear DNA sources (e.g. Rubinoff & Holland, 2005).

 Campillo LC, Burns KJ, Moyle RG, and Manthey JD (2019), Mitochondrial genomes of the bird genus Piranga: rates of sequence evolution, and discordance between mitochondrial and nuclear markers, Mitochondrial DNA B 4, 2566-69. (free pdf)

-De Panis D, Lambertucci SA, Wiemeyer G, Dopazo H, Almeida FC, Mazzoni CJ, Gut M, Gut I, and Padró J (2021), Mitogenomic analysis of extant condor species provides insight into the molecular evolution of vultures, Sci.
+De Panis D, Lambertucci SA, Wiemeyer G, Dopazo H, Almeida FC, Mazzoni CJ, Gut M, Gut I, and Padró J (2021), Mitogenomic analysis of extant condor species provides insights into the molecular evolution of vultures, Sci.
 Rep. 11, e:17109. (pdf)

 Havird JC, and Santos SR (2014), Performance of single and concatenated sets of mitochondrial genes at inferring metazoan relationships relative to full mitogenome data, PLoS ONE 9, e:84080. (pdf)